Is There a Way to Experience Something Again for the First Time

 Because experiencing something new, doing something for the first time, gave me the pleasant sense of being correct in sync with the zeitgeist.
 If our epoch holds one thing dear, after all, information technology'southward the belief that in order to live a rich, full life, nosotros should accrue as many new experiences every bit possible.
 Although well-nigh of united states of america are happy attending the aforementioned festival year after year, or going on holiday to the same seaside town, would lovingly work for the same boss for years (if only nosotros could), and look forward to the same takeout each Friday, we're encouraged to do exactly the opposite.

-"Endeavour something new every 30 days," "Visiting New Places Has Major Psychological Benefits,"
+"Endeavour something new every 30 days," says a Google engineer in a Ted talk with an audience of millions.
+"Visiting New Places Has Major Psychological Benefits,"

 Nosotros're told, over and over again, to go on an adventure.
 We are exhorted to observe new parts of our neighbourhoods, augment our horizons, and clasp everything there is to be had out of life – rather than sticking to what we already know.

 Why?
-For anyone doing something for the showtime fourth dimension, time slows downward, At that place's a dandy evolutionary caption for this: our brains are hard-wired to pay extra attention to firsts – to stay alert to possible dangers, to derive lessons from the unknown.
-When we exercise something nosotros've washed hundreds of times before, we're less attentive – and our minds
+For anyone doing something for the showtime fourth dimension, time slows downward, and consciousness works at full capacity.
+At that place's a dandy evolutionary caption for this: our brains are hard-wired to pay extra attention to firsts – to stay alert to possible dangers, to derive lessons from the unknown.
+When we exercise something nosotros've washed hundreds of times before, we're less attentive – and our minds retain less from the cerebral experience.

 That's precisely why kickoff times ofttimes occupy our retention's hall of fame.
 We may remember, in detail, the showtime time nosotros kissed someone, got on a plane, smoked a articulation, rode a equus caballus, had a life-changing insight, patched together a broken heart, were awestruck by the sight of a item work of art or the sound of a particular piece of music.
 Memories of 2d, 3rd or nineteenth times are usually fuzzier around the edges.